-Despite the historic commitment to Closing the Gap, the 2014 Federal contains \$534 million in cuts to Indigenous programs over 5 years, including cuts to evidence based lifestyle prevention programs such as tobacco cessation.

-The Coalition for Aboriginal Health Equality Victoria congratulates successive Victorian governments on their commitments to health equality.
+Despite the historic commitment to Closing the Gap, the 2014 Federal Budget contains \$534 million in cuts to Indigenous programs over 5 years, including cuts to evidence based lifestyle prevention programs such as tobacco cessation.
+VACCHO congratulates successive Victorian governments on their commitments to health equality.
 However, in order for Aboriginal Health to truly be everyone's business, Victoria must continue to work in partnership with the Commonwealth.
 It is imperative that improvements to Aboriginal health data sets, increased mainstream service provider responsibilities and momentum gained under Closing the Gap are not lost.